 However, the state was actually named after its main river, which in turn was named after the local tribe, who were – fittingly – vegetation farmers!

-Do you have any fun or interesting facts about Alabama you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about Alabama?
+Share them in the comments below!